 Around the greens, the new, thinner urethane cover delivers more control with better accuracy for shorter birdie putts.

 Our Verdict: Is Titleist AVX Golf Ball Worth Buying?

 While it might not have the acclaim of the Pro V1, the Titleist AVX deserves attention from most amateur golfers for its exceedingly long distance and exceptional greenside spin.

-The AVX provides a low spin off the tee box to keep drives in the fairway with tighter shot dispersion.
+Off the tee box, the AVX provides low spin to keep drives in the fairway with tighter shot dispersion.
 While around the greens, the AVX checks up nicely on chip and pitch shots for shorter birdie and par putts.

 A well-made golf ball worth the upgrade, the AVX is among the best current golf balls for mid and high handicappers.